 TRAINING, NUTRITION & INSPIRATION

-WOOLRIDGE coaching background and philosophy: A brief overview of Chuck's teaching and
+WOOLRIDGE background and philosophy: A brief overview of Chuck's teaching and

 Cougar Athlete Quotes, Read the reflections from members of the 2008 DFAL & NCS Champions.

 Speech by Andy Lindquist, 2008 Campolindo Coach Walsh Award winner presents his reflections to parents and teammates at the conclusion of his final cross country season.